-sensor output is 1, then we assume that the target is somewhere inside the large disk of radius $R_o$ centered at the sensor.
-If a sensor output is 0, then we assume that the target is somewhere outside the small disk of radius $R_i$ centered at the sensor.
+In order to illustrate robustness to nonideal sensing, we take a worst-case approach to the information provided by the nonideal sensing model in Figure 9, assuming the maximal uncertainty consistent with the sensor readings.
+If a sensor output is 1, then we assume that the target is somewhere inside the large disk of radius R_o centered at the sensor.
+If a sensor output is 0, then we assume that the target is somewhere outside the small disk of radius R_i centered at the sensor.
 A localization patch F at any time instant is given by intersecting all such areas, just as before.

-4.3.1 Particle Filtering Algorithm
+4.3.1 Particle Filtering Algorithm.
 We now sketch the particle filtering algorithm; a more detailed description and software implementation is available from the authors upon request.
-At any time n, we have Kparticles (or candidate trajectories), with the current location for the kth particle denoted by $x_k[n]$ .
-At the next time instant n+1, suppose that the localization patch is F. Choose m candidates for $x_k[n+1]$ uniformly at random from F. We now have mK candidate trajectories.
-Pick the K particles with the best cost functions to get the set $\{x_k[n+1], k=1,...,K\}$ , where the cost function is to specified shortly.
+At any time n, we have K particles (or candidate trajectories), with the current location for the kth particle denoted by $x_k[n]$.
+At the next time instant n + 1, suppose that the localization patch is F. Choose m candidates for $x_k[n+1]$ uniformly at random from F. We now have mK candidate trajectories.
+Pick the K particles with the best cost functions to get the set $\{x_k[n+1], k = 1, \ldots, K\}$, where the cost function is to be specified shortly.
 Repeat until the end of the time interval of interest.
 The final output is simply the particle (trajectory) with the best cost function.
-Thus, Monte Carlo simulation is an intrinsic part of this algorithm, since random sampling is employed to generate candidates for evaluation.
-The sampling time interval is chosen to be short compared to a localization patch, so as to generate a sufficiently rich set of candidates.